Centrix14/Centrix14/README.md

 ### Hi there 😃
 I'm Artyom a 18 yo programmer (C, Common Lisp) and IT researcher (i haven't any scientific regalia, i'm not a scientist).

-🔨 Currently i work over ELI — an interpreter of one of the my experemental programming languages.
+🔨 Currently i work over conformist a pattern matching library for common lisp

 🔭 I'm interested in various areas of IT:
 - Programming languages design